quicwg/base-drafts/draft-ietf-quic-recovery.md

 A `pacing_gain` multiplier greater than 1 allows senders to increase the rate of sending.
-The value of `pacing_gain` might be larger in slow start than congestion avoidance to ensure the sender increases its congestion window is able to double every round trip.
+The value of `pacing_gain` might be larger in slow start than congestion avoidance to ensure the sender is able to double its congestion window every round trip.

 The ideal interval between the previously send packet burst and the next is: